phetsims/joist/README.md

 joist
 =====

 Joist is the main framework for PhET Interactive Simulations.
-Joist creates and displays the simulation content, home screen, navigation bar, about dialog, enables switching between screens, and other framework-related features.
+Joist creates and displays the simulation content, home screen, navigation bar, About dialog, enables switching between screens, and other framework-related features.

 By PhET Interactive Simulations http://phet.colorado.edu/